Film Spoilers and

 Crimes of Passion (1984)

-Joanna Stabbed the Reverend; Grady Ended Up With Joanna
+Joanna Stabbed the Threatening Reverend To Death With His Own Dildo; Grady Ended Up With Joanna

 British director Ken Russell's neon-lit, dark, "guilty pleasure" cult tale and erotic thriller opened with a marital therapy session, in which new attendee -- part-time private investigator, home electronics store owner and security expert Bobby Grady (John Laughlin) asserted that he had no marriage-related problems ("What the hell am I doing here?") in his 12-year marriage, although this would be refuted shortly.